Matthew Ebden: 2014

-Ebden began his year at the 2014 Brisbane International where he won his opening round over lucky loser Alex Kuznetsov after Nick Kyrgios had to withdraw with a shoulder injury.
+Ebden began his year at the 2014 Brisbane International where he won his opening round over Alex Kuznetsov after Nick Kyrgios had to withdraw with a shoulder injury.
 Ebden lost in the second round against second seed Kei Nishikori.
 He was also awarded a wildcard into the 2014 Apia International Sydney where he lost against Julien Benneteau in the first round.
 Ebden will then take part in the 2014 Australian Open as a direct entry.
 Defeated Nicolas Mahut in R1 of the 2014 Australian Open in 5 sets before losing to Vasek Pospisil in 4 sets on Rod Laver Arena.
 Ebden then lost in the first round at ATP tour events in Memphis, Delray Beach, Acapulco and Indian Wells.
 He had better success in doubles at Acapulco where he partnered Kevin Anderson and the pair won the title.
 It was Ebden's first ATP tour 500 doubles title.
 Ebden then played at the Miami Masters and defeated Łukasz Kubot in the first round before losing to world number 6 Andy Murray in 3 sets.